devnull-cz/c-prog-lang/modules/strings-and-arrays.md

 # Strings, arrays, and pointers

 We already went through
-#module strings.md basics on strings and string literals.
+#module string.md basics on strings
+and
+#module strings-and-string-constants.md string literals.

 Given that a string constant is internally used to initialize an array of `char`s, and an array name represents its first element memory address, the